 It wasn’t supposed to be that way, a home-field disadvantage to perhaps the best player of the 1960s.
-[Ironically, Candlestick opened in April 1960, to kick off that controversial decade: with then-presidential candidate Richard M. Nixon tossing the first ball no less.]
+[Ironically, Candlestick opened in April 1960, to kick off that controversial decade: with then-presidential candidate Richard M. Nixon tossing the first ball no less and the Beatles performing their last paid-show there, on August 29, 1966.]
 Famously retold is how, a decade before, Horace Stoneham was shown the site of his new ball field, with all that parking, on the way from the airport and the Daly City Cow Palace, in the smug sunniness of the Northern California daytime.
 Who knew?
 Chub Feeney got the gone-with-the-wind details from someone among the stadium-construction team.)

 Such a marvelous place, Oracle, night or day—except for the sea gulls that swoop and swarm during late innings.
 No one quite understands how the birds understand when the game is wrapping up.

-(There has been a similar issue in neighboring Oakland for similar reasons, its Athletics, a club that, for many reasons the existence of Oracle among them, has threatened to move for years.)
+(There has been a reciprocating issue in neighboring Oakland for similar reasons; its Athletics, a franchise that, for many additional reasons, raw-sewage leaks and the existence of Oracle among them, has threatened to move for years.)